EpiqFly/My-Awesome-Project/README.md

 # My-Awesome-Project

-This is my first attempts in using GitHib IDE.
+This is my first attempts in using GitHib IDE